Children's Eye Health

 LEHP Children’s Vision Screening Program

 To help screen for undetected vision conditions, LEHP has purchased spot screening cameras that can identify issues through a simple on-site photograph.
-A handbook on conducting vision screenings and using the camera, along with other vision testing equipment and an online training course, are available for Lions Clubs and associated volunteers wishing to conduct screenings, especially at Pre-schools, Kindergartens or Primary Schools.
+A handbook on conducting vision screenings and using the camera, along with other vision testing equipment and an online training course, are available for Lions Clubs wishing to conduct screenings, especially at Pre-schools, Kindergartens or Primary Schools.

 Already screenings have been conducted in many districts and Qualified Vision Screeners and Facilitators are available to assist with conducting screenings in your area.